Dheerajk99/calulator/README.md

 The calculator supports basic operations like addition (+), subtraction (-), multiplication (*), and division (/).
 <br>
 You can also perform percentage calculations by clicking the "%" button.
+## Contributing
+Contributions to iCalculator are welcome!
+If you have suggestions, bug fixes, or improvements, please create a pull request or open an issue on the GitHub repository.